-As the end of the year approaches, many pause to review,
+As the end of the year approaches, many pause to reflect, give thanks, review, and plan.

 Thoughtfully addressing your charitable giving priorities between now and December 31 can help assure maximum benefits for you and your charitable interests.
 Carefully considering what to give and when to give it can help increase the impact of your gifts while helping to meet personal priorities as well.
 Thank you for living generously!